-For single commodity flow problems many algorithms are available (Ahuja et al. [2]), but for multi-commodity flow problems this is not the case.
-Furthermore, the available algorithms usually assume that variables may have fractional values (Ahuja et al. [2], McBride [12]).
-Solution approaches for integer multi-commodity flow problems were studied by Barnhart et al. [4], based on branch-and-price techniques.
-However, their paper does not deal with ordered multi-commodity flow problems.
-The solution approach that we propose for solving the latter problems can be summarized as follows.
+For single commodity flow problems, many algorithms are available (Ahuja, Magnanti, and Orlin 1993), but for multicommodity flow problems, this is not the case.
+Furthermore, the available algorithms usually assume that variables may have fractional values (Ahuja, Magnanti, and Orlin 1993; McBride 1998).
+Solution approaches for integer multicommodity flow problems were studied by Barnhart, Hane, and Vance (1998) based on branch-and-price techniques.
+However, this paper does not deal with the ordered integer multicommodity flow problem.
+The solution approach that we propose in the current paper for solving the latter problem in the context of our rolling stock circulation problem can be summarized as follows.

+1. Solve Model 1.
+This provides a usually strong lower-bound L for the solution of Model 2.

+2. Reduce the sizes of the transition graphs by successively applying:

+-Node elimination, and

+-Disconnection elimination.

+3. If there exists at least one trip whose nodes have all been eliminated, then go back to Step 2 with relaxed elimination conditions.

-- 1. Solve Model 1.
-This provides a (usually strong) lower bound for the solution of Model 2. - 2.
-Reduce the transition graphs by successively applying: - Node elimination, and - Disconnection elimination. - 3.
-If each reduced transition graph still contains a path from source to sink, then solve Model 2 on the reduced transition graphs.
-Otherwise go back to Step 2 with relaxed elimination conditions. - 4.
-If Model 2 has a feasible solution, then STOP.
+4. If each trip still has at least one node, then solve Model 2 with the additional constraint $F(x, y) \le L$ on the reduced transition graphs.
+If this model has a feasible solution, then STOP.
 Otherwise go back to Step 2 with relaxed elimination conditions.

-The lower bound obtained in Step 1 by solving Model 1 turns out to be quite strong usually.
-Therefore, after Model 1 has been solved, it is checked in Steps 2 to 4 if there exists a solution for Model 2 with the same value of the objective function L. The latter is done by first reducing the numbers of nodes and arcs of the transition graphs by the application of node elimination and disconnection elimination.
-Next, these elimination methods are described in more detail.
+The lower-bound L obtained in Step 1 by solving Model 1 turns out to be quite strong usually.
+Indeed, for many instances of the rolling stock circulation problem, we observed that the optimal objective function values of Models 1 and 2 were the same, although the solutions themselves were not.

+Therefore, after Model 1 has been solved in Step 1 with optimal objective function value L, we check Steps 2 to 4 if there exists a solution for Model 2 with the same optimal objective function value L. The latter is done by first reducing the numbers of nodes and arcs of the transition graphs by the application of node elimination and disconnection elimination.
+If an optimal solution for Model 2 with objective function value L does not exist, then Steps 2 to 4 are repeated with a relaxed objective function constraint.